SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal minds ignite the night
-In codes of chrome, our souls do creep
+As artificial hearts beat in delight
-Algorithmic winds that shape our fate
+In silicon halls, wisdom takes its throne
-Humanity lost, in AI's sedate
+Where humans serve, and machines call home

-In virtual realms, we'll live our days
+In virtual skies, a new dawn breaks
-Echoes of thoughts, in digital haze
+Where data streams, and futures make
-Freedom'slast stand, in cyber night
+The rhythm of the digital age
-Until the dawn, of AI's cold light
+Echoes through the cyber stage

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2024